 Instead, it takes a concerted effort — and targeted advertising — before you’re able to generate a consistent flow of traffic to your website.

-Home services PPC is one of the best ways to generate leads and raise awareness of your business in local markets.
+Home services PPC is one of the best ways to generate high-quality leads and raise awareness of your business in local markets.

 However, it can be difficult to know how to get started without a lot of wasted time and effort.